ElectronSutra/venture/pages/the-realm/immaculates/temples-and-services.md

 arcing glass allowing sunlight into the ambulatory; most temples, however, leave the inner temple exposed to the air.

+#### The Outer Temple

+The outer temple is all parts of the temple that surround the walls of the inner temple.
+For small temples, there may be very little of the outer temple, simply a manicured ground and some buildings for the monks to live inside of.
+In large temples, the outer temple may have another set of walls or even two, and the space can be home to dozens of buildings, spectacular gardens, and towering minarets.

+Monks make their homes within the outer temple, as well as carry out most of their non-faithful business here.
+The outer temple usually features public buildings like schoolrooms, meditation halls, and clinics.
+The outer temple is meant to be extremely accessible to the community, to provide a place in which the community can gather and interact with their spiritual leaders.

+It is traditional, even in sparsely-populated areas, to feature a special gate, the "Rainbow Gate", which is only permitted to be used by the Dragon-Blooded.
+The Rainbow Gate features a direct path to the inner temple via the "Stormcloud Gate"; this allows the Princes of the Earth to go about their business unimpeded.
+In many temples, the rainbow gate and stormcloud gate are the most intricately decorated gates in the facility.

 ## Monasticism